 The sweet schnitzel combined with the creamy gravy and buttery mashed potatoes was easily the highlight of our meal.
 I also couldn’t get enough of the fried pork leg, which was crispy and fatty, almost like the lechon I’ve eaten in Puerto Rico and the Philippines.

-German food is heavy and meat-rich by nature, so it probably isn’t for someone who’s watching their waistline.
+German style food is heavy and meat-rich by nature, so it probably isn’t for someone who’s watching their waistline.
 But if you’re in the mood for a treat, I highly recommend having lunch or dinner at Senac Blumengarten.
 It’s one of the best things to do in Blumenau, Brazil and will leave you feeling full and satisfied!

 Alameda Rio Branco, 165